-Exclusively unveiled at last month’s World Extreme Medicine Conference 2017, our panel of experts Saleyha Ashan, Linda Dykes, Pauline Cutting, Daniel Sedgewick, Alex Rowe and Sundeep Dhillon discussed how you can approach and introduce a flexible working system into your hospital department that could save you money as well as offering a variety of benefits for all medical staff.
+Exclusively unveiled at the 2017 World Extreme Medicine Conference, our panel of experts Saleyha Ashan, Linda Dykes, Pauline Cutting, Daniel Sedgewick, Alex Rowe and Sundeep Dhillon discussed how you can approach and introduce a flexible working system into your hospital department that could save you money as well as offering a variety of benefits for all medical staff – FLEXmed!

 By changing attitudes and taking on a different perspective to working rosters, it allows staff to take back control of their lives and permits them to explore alternative career enhancing opportunities like expedition medicine, volunteering in local community services such as the RNLI and Air Ambulance Service, or even taking time out to pursue a dream like climbing Mount Everest.

 The benefits of implementing a #FLEXmed roster programme are numerous for both the staff and the hospital:

 - It offers flexible working patterns for staff, allowing them to choose the hours they work depending on their personal preference.